 Despite much noise around mmWave bands deployment abroad, the sub 6 GHz device ecosystem is doing strong and especially the 3.5 GHz band which provides interesting capabilities with a mix of coverage and capacity when wide bandwidth configuration are used (100 MHz).
 More precisely, the n78 band (3.5 GHz) is the most popular frequency band in terms of devices announced mirroring the sizeable number of network believed to use this frequency band.
-Given the wide availability of this frequency band worldwide, this is not a big surprise but definitely an interesting fact for European 5G networks.
+As of end of November 2020, 57% of www.idate.org © IDATE DigiWorld 2021 - p.
+72 devices announced or in development supported this frequency band vs 30% for all mmWave bands.
+Given the wide availability of this frequency band worldwide, this is not a big surprise.
 While not providing as much bandwidth as mmWave bands (largest possible bandwidth configuration is 100 MHz) it is providing a much larger coverage.
-As compared to lower frequency bands, it still sport better capacity and is better suited to massive MIMO deployment in the field because of the much smaller antennas required.
+As compared to lower frequency bands, it still sports better capacity and is better suited to massive MIMO deployment in the field because of the much smaller antennas required.

-Thanks to features such as Dynamic Spectrum Sharing (DSS), a 5G device ecosystem for "legacy frequencies" is also being built with devices announced supporting several of those bands (such as the much used 1800 MHz, 2100 MHz or 700 (APT) MHz) especially as operators in the US (AT&T and Verizon but also T-Mobile without DSS) are starting to deploy in those low bands.
-During the last two quarters, the number of devices supporting those frequency bands has grown substantially indicating a clear interest from operators in those frequencies as they prepare to leverage their existing asset in complement to mid frequency band.
+Thanks to features such as Dynamic Spectrum Sharing (DSS), a 5G device ecosystem for "legacy frequencies" is also being built with devices announced supporting several of those bands (such as the much used 1800 MHz, 2100 MHz or 700 (APT) MHz) especially as operators in the US (AT&T and Verizon but also T-Mobile without DSS) have started to deploy in those low bands in 2020.
+During the last three quarters, the number of devices supporting those frequency bands has grown substantially indicating a clear interest from operators in those frequencies as they prepare to leverage their existing asset in complement to mid frequency band.
+In 2021, the support for sub 6 GHz carrier aggregation should further drive the support for those bands including in Europe

-Not surprisingly again, much of the mmWave device ecosystem is driven by the need to support US 5G network but this is gradually changing in 2020 as other mmWave deployment occur in countries such as Korea and Japan.
-While no devices had been announced for n258 (26 GHz) band in December 2019, (the mmWave frequency of choice in Europe (and China) for latter deployments), this band has humbly jumped from 0 to 3 devices in March 2020 to 5 at the end of May 2020, which for now still remains anecdotal.
-As of end of September 2020, no other devices supporting this band had been listed.
+Not surprisingly again, much of the mmWave device ecosystem is driven by the need to support US 5G networks but this has started to change in 2020 as other mmWave deployments have taken place during the second half of this year in countries such as Korea and Japan.
+While no devices had been announced for n258 (26 GHz) band in December 2019, (the mmWave frequency of choice in Europe (and China) for latter deployments), this band has humbly jumped from 0 to 3 devices in March 2020 to 5 at the end of May 2020, and now 8 by the end of November which for now still remains anecdotal.
+In 2021, the ecosystem for mmWave devices should continue to build up as more countries, including in Europe will start to deploy some mmWave networks.
+In the last two months, the growth dynamic for mmWave devices has come from the n261 bands used by Verizon Wireless.